jplaurie/2dGrossPitaevskii/README.md

 • armadillo (C++ linear algebra library)
 • openBLAS (linear algebra library that is used by armadillo)

-All of the above can be installed via the local repositories on Linux, or via Macports (and possibly Homebrew) on macOS.
+All of the above can be installed via the local repositories on Linux, or via macports (and possibly Homebrew) on macOS.

 ## How to Run the Code